 “Like Kissing Your Sister” by James Hime (Irving)

 “An Angel from Heaven” by Fran Hillyer (Northpark)

 “Coincidences Can Kill You” by Kathleen Kent (Cleburne)

 “Big Things Happening Here” by David Haynes (Oak Lawn)

 “The Stickup Girl” by Harry Hunsicker (South Dallas)

 “Dog Sitter” by Catherine Cuellar (Love Field)

 “Swingers Anonymous” by Jonathan Woods (M Streets)

-- Subjects: Featured Noir Series Titles, Mysteries & Crime, New Releases, Noir Series
+- Subjects: Featured Noir Series Titles, Mysteries & Crime, Noir Series

 - Tags: Ben Fountain, Clay Reynolds, Dallas, Dan Hale, David Hale Smith, Emma Rathbone, Fran Hillyer, Jonathan Woods, Kathleen Kent, Matt Bondurant, Merritt Tierce, Noir Series, Texas